Michael-yunfei/academic-kickstart/content/post/showmethewayout.md

 <br>
 Singing the song by bob dylan could not save me<br>
 <br>
-The book of Nietzsche are buried in the dust<br>
+The books of Nietzsche are buried in the dust<br>
 <br>
 Lord you bring me to this world<br>
 <br>